A porcelain repair or restoration is something you may face earlier or later if you are handling lots of antique porcelain or pottery.

 Unless you are always extremely careful a piece may knock a hard object or another porcelain item, and crack or break.
 It happens to all of us...

-If your porcelain item is valuable or rare, then you may want to repair it.
-However, a do-it-yourself porcelain repair is not advisable in general,unless you are of a more adventurous nature and risk a botched job, or if you are seriously learning the trade.
+However, a do-it-yourself porcelain repair is not advisable in general, unless you are of a more adventurous nature and risk a botched job, or if you are seriously learning the trade.

-The broken lid of the 19th century medicine jar shown on the right is the result of careless handling.
 Lids and loose parts drop most easily.
-The fact that many antique tea pots and jars have their lids missing says it all.
+The fact that many antique teapots and jars have their lids missing says it all.

 The cleaning process may take quite some time as the pieces may have to be immersed in cleaning water for some time, and after cleaning they need to be left to completely dry for many days.
 In case of pottery the drying time is even longer.
-A repair can only beginn after all pieces are dry.
+A repair can only begin after all pieces are dry.

 A restoration complete with cleaning, repair, filling, and re-painting will usually take a couple of weeks, at least, often a month or two to complete.